Letitia-Buzea/techdegree-project-1/README.md

 # techdegree-project-1
  Random Quote Generator

-This application generates a random quote and changes the background color to a random color every 10 seconds or every time the button is pressed.
+This application generates a random quote, displays it on the page and changes the background color to a random color every 10 seconds or every time the button is pressed.

 Every quote is an object containing the following properties: quote, source, citation, year and tags.
 The quote objects are stored in the quotes array.